Skip to content

 2. Enable or disable the Minimap based on your preference.

-Each layer in a Twin or Plan can contain multiple visual representations of the same data — for example, both a Mesh and a Point Cloud.
-Rather than displaying all representations at once, the system uses a priority order to determine which one to show.
+A Twin or Plan often combines several datasets, and each dataset can include more than one visual representation of the same data — for example a Mesh, a Point Cloud, or a Gaussian splat.
+Rather than displaying every representation at once, a priority order decides which one to show for each dataset.

-• Representations are ranked by priority.
-The default order is Mesh > Point Cloud.
+• Representations follow a ranked priority order.
+The default is Mesh > Point Cloud > Gaussian splat.

-You can customize the priority order to match your preferences:
+You can change the priority order from the Views panel:

-• The change applies to all layers in the current Twin or Plan — layers will automatically update to display the highest-priority representation available.
+The order applies to all datasets in the current Twin or Plan — each one updates to display the highest-priority representation it has available.

 CAD and Photosphere layers operate as binary overlays that can be toggled On or Off independently.
 They are not part of the representation priority system and are not affected by the priority order.